Bulgaria in the Eurovision Song Contest 2017: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2017 Eurovision Song Contest on 29 September 2016.
-In the past, BNT had alternated between both internal selections and national finals in order to select the Bulgarian entry.
-In 2016, the broadcaster internally selected the Bulgarian entry for the competition, a selection procedure that continued for their 2017 entry.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2017 contest on 29 September 2016.
+In the past, BNT had alternated between both internal selections and national finals in order to select its entry.
+In 2016, the broadcaster internally selected the entry, a selection procedure that continued for its 2017 entry.

 Before Eurovision

 Internal selection

 On 22 December 2016, BNT opened a submission period for producers to submit their proposals until 20 January 2017.
 Each proposal was required to contain both the artist and song as well as the staging concept of the entry.
 Artists were required to be Bulgarian citizens and have experience of singing live, while eligible producers were those that have experience in artist management and have produced at least three projects which have had a high level of popularity in the past two years.
 Songs were required to contain partial Bulgarian involvement.
 On 27 January 2017, the broadcaster announced that six entries had been shortlisted and evaluated by three focus groups: BNT representatives, music professionals and international representatives.

 On 13 March 2017, BNT announced that Kristian Kostov had been selected to represent Bulgaria in Kyiv.
 His song "Beautiful Mess" was presented through the release of the official lyrics video via the official Eurovision Song Contest's YouTube channel.
 Kristian Kostov previously participated in the fourth season of X Factor Bulgaria where he was the runner-up.
 "Beautiful Mess" was written by members of the songwriting team Symphonix International: Borislav Milanov, Sebastian Arman, Joacim Bo Persson, Alex Omar and Alexander V. Blay.